successible/cleanslate/README.md

 ## Handling the database

 By default, Clean Slate uses the `postgres` user and `postgres` database in a container.
 It will also use the most recent, major version of PostgreSQL.
+Usually within a couple of months of release.
 That new version is outlined in the `docker-compose.yml` used by `deploy.sh`.
 Hence, when you run `deploy.sh` with an older version of PostgreSQL managed by Docker Compose, you will get an error.
 Specifically, that your `database files are incompatible with server`.
 Hence, to get Clean Slate to work, you will be forced to upgrade your database using `pg_upgrade` once a year.

 If you do not like either of these behaviors, your best option is to use a custom `docker-compose.yml`.
 For example, let's say you want to connect to a database not managed by our Docker Compose.
 Great!
 Make a copy of our `docker-compose.yml` [^3] and call it `custom.yml`.
 Remove `database` from the list of services and the `cleanslate` volume.
 Update `HASURA_GRAPHQL_DATABASE_URL` to point to your database.
 Finally, run `export COMPOSE_FILE=custom.yml; bash deploy.sh`.
 All done!